Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/ParticleSimulator.md

 ```

 **DestroyObject**
-The `ParticleSystemComponent::Destroy()` call it with or without mutex.
+The Destroy() call it with or without mutex.
 ```cpp
 void DestroyObject();
 ```